QIICR/atom-dicom-dump/README.md

 ## Overview

 This package provides a point-and-click interface for exploring the content of [DICOM](http://dicom.nema.org/) files.
-At the moment, the functionality provided is allowing to run [DCMTK](http://dicom.offis.de/dcmtk.php.en) command-line tools [dcmdump](http://support.dcmtk.org/docs/dcmdump.html) and [dsrdump](http://support.dcmtk.org/docs/dsrdump.html).
+At the moment, the functionality provided is allowing to run [DCMTK](http://dicom.offis.de/dcmtk.php.en) command-line tools [dcmdump](http://support.dcmtk.org/docs/dcmdump.html) and [dsrdump](http://support.dcmtk.org/docs/dsrdump.html), and [GDCM](http://gdcm.sourceforge.net) [gdcmdump](http://gdcm.sourceforge.net/html/gdcmdump.html) tool (gdcmdump provides functionality not available in dcmdump, such as view of the Siemens CSA header).

 By using this Atom package instead of running the DCMTK tools in the command line, you can: